SANDIA SEED BLOG

 Pepper Plant Companions – Cucumbers

 Cucumbers are also good companion plants to grow with peppers, and who doesn't like spicy pickles?
 Hot Peppers and cucumbers can combine to make the best pickles you'll ever eat.
-Just make sure to give them ample room, as cucumbers can spread and grow quite large – we like to grow them up a trellis.
+Just make sure to give them ample room so they don't shade your peppers – cucumbers can spread and grow quite large – we like to grow them up a trellis on the north side of a pepper patch.

 A relative of peppers, eggplants grow well in the same soil conditions that peppers like.
-Make sure to space them further enough away from yor pepper plants so they don't shade eachother.
+Make sure to space them far enough away from your pepper plants so they don't shade each other.

 Pepper Companion Plants - Thyme